Best Practices for a Successful Zoom Interview (With Tips)

 Put your phone on silent and turn off computer notifications

 Before clicking on your Zoom link to begin your interview, be sure to turn off your phone or put it on silent, just as you would for an in-person meeting.
-Also be sure to turn off computer notifications to minimize distractions during your interview.
-Not only will this improve your attention and focus, but it's also considered proper virtual interviewing etiquette.
+Also, be sure to turn off computer notifications to minimize distractions during your interview.
+Not only will this improve your attention and focus, it's also considered proper virtual interviewing etiquette.

 Shut down all other tabs on your computer

 In case they ask you to share your screen during your interview, it's a good idea to shut down all other internet browser tabs or programs in use on your computer or laptop.
 This will ensure that an accidental audio or video clip doesn't suddenly start playing in the middle of your interview.
 And freeing up resources on your computer can improve the quality of your video call.

 Once you've prepared for the technical aspects of using Zoom for your interview and have the best environmental setting, you'll be ready for your Zoom call.
 Follow these best-practice tips for a smooth: